egovelox/blog/posts/puppet.md

 puppetserver ca list

 ```
-Sign it with the following command :
+Now you can sign it with the following command :
 ```bash
 puppetserver ca sign --certname pupagent.egovelox.com